 Bail

 If you make an unsuccessful bail application, the current bail laws make it extremely difficult to have a second bail application unless you go to the Supreme Court.
-Don’t blow your chance of bail – ask us how to help you.
-Call 9797 8688
+Don’t blow your chance of bail, get professional legal advice beforehand.

 We can advise you about the legislative criteria for bail to be granted; whether a surety might be required; about reporting to a police station; the sorts of conditions that might be imposed and generally the requirements the Court will need to be satisfied of before bail can be granted.